ajay-dhangar/algo/docs/machine-learning/SDG.md

+---
+id: stochastic-gradient-descent
-# Stochastic Gradient Descent (SGD)
+title: Stochastic Gradient Descent (SGD)
+sidebar_label: SGD
+description: "Stochastic Gradient Descent (SGD) is an optimization algorithm used to minimize the loss function in machine learning and deep learning models."
+tags: [optimization, machine learning, deep learning]

+---

+### Overview
 Stochastic Gradient Descent (SGD) is an optimization algorithm used to minimize the loss function in machine learning and deep learning models.
-Unlike standard gradient descent, which calculates the gradient of the loss function for the entire dataset, SGD updates the model parameters for each training example one at a time, which makes it faster and more suitable for large datasets.
+Unlike standard gradient descent, which calculates the gradient of the loss function for the entire dataset, SGD updates the model parameters for each training example one at a time, making it faster and more suitable for large datasets.

-## How It Works
+### How It Works

 1. **Initialize Parameters**: Start with some initial values for the model parameters (weights and biases).
 2. **Shuffle Data**: Randomly shuffle the training data.